Delilovic/n8n-nodes-robotframework/README.md

 ![3_login_node_code.png](screenshots/3_login_node_code.png)

 The Login Node contains classic Robot Framework code with its standard structure, which includes Settings, Variables, and Tasks (with support for Keywords and Tests as well).
 In this example, the Browser Library is used to perform the following actions:
+* **Failure Handling:** The task begins by registering `Take Screenshot` (with the `EMBED` argument) as the failure handler using `Register Keyword To Run On Failure`.
+This ensures that a screenshot is automatically captured and embedded into the log in case any step during the execution fails.
+This is particularly useful for debugging issues in automated workflows.
-* Open a new browser instance and context.
+* Open a new browser instance in headless mode with a registered `userAgent`.
-* Navigate to the login page using the URL defined in the variables section.
+* Navigate to the login page using the `${URL}` defined in the variables section.
+* Wait for the cookie consent modal (`div.fc-consent-root`) to be hidden before proceeding.
-* Enter the username and password into the respective fields.
+* Enter the username (`${USERNAME}`) and password (`${PASSWORD}`) into their respective input fields.
+* Capture a full-page screenshot during the login process, embedded directly into the log for easier debugging or verification.
-* Click the login button to authenticate.
+* Click on the login button to authenticate.
+* Save the current URL (`${current_url}`) and browser state (`${state_file}`) to maintain session continuity across nodes.
+* Close the browser instance once the actions are complete.
+* Log both the current URL and the saved browser state for reuse in subsequent nodes.

+### Key Notes:
+- **Failure Handling**: The `Register Keyword To Run On Failure` ensures screenshots (`Take Screenshot`) are automatically captured and embedded into the logs if any failure occurs during execution.
+This is done by passing the `EMBED` argument, making the logs more informative and accessible directly from the report.
-Additionally, we save the current URL `${current_url}` and browser state `${state_file}` to maintain session continuity.
-This allows the **Validate Login** node to pick up exactly where the **Login** Node left off without requiring reauthentication.
+- **Session Continuity:** The use of `${state_file}` ensures session continuity.
+This allows the **Validate Login** node to resume exactly where the **Login** node left off, avoiding the need for reauthentication.

-A screenshot is also captured during the login process, which will be included in the log.html report file for easier debugging or verification.

-All variables defined in the Variables section and initialized in the Tasks section are automatically forwarded to the next node.
-Along with the Robot Framework’s standard test result output, this allows flexibility to reuse values, such as the session state and current URL, in subsequent nodes.
+- **User-Agent Configuration:** A custom `userAgent` is passed via `New Context`, simulating a specific browser environment (`Mozilla/5.0...Chrome/124.0...Safari/537.36`), which is helpful for compatibility testing.

+Variables in the Robot Framework node are no longer automatically forwarded between nodes.
+Instead, variables must explicitly be passed to subsequent nodes using the `Log` keyword (e.g., `Log ${foo}`).
+This approach ensures that only the intended variables are available to downstream nodes, improving efficiency and clarity within workflows.

+Additionally, the Robot Framework's standard output is automatically included, providing the framework's typical execution status and result details.

 ![4_login_node_report.png](screenshots/4_login_node_report.png)